Crymepunk/rajikaru-bot/README.md

 Utility:
-  avatar        Replies with the user's avatar nick          Give a nickname to the mentioned user. role          Adds role to the pinged user. ping          Replies with Pong! say           Says the message you tell it to say.
+  avatar        Replies with the user's avatar nick          Give a nickname to the mentioned user. ping          Replies with Pong!
 Manager:
-  settings      Bot Settings
+  settings      Bot Settings.
+  role          Adds role to the pinged user.
 Moderation:
-  ban           Bans the pinged member. kick          Kicks the pinged member. warn          Warns the pinged member. infractions   Show, clear or remove infractions from a member. purge         Removes messages.
+  ban           Bans the pinged member. unban         Unbans the specified user. kick          Kicks the pinged member. warn          Warns the pinged member. infractions   Show, clear or remove infractions from a member. purge         Removes messages. say           Says the message you tell it to say.

 Fun:
   cuddle        Cuddles the pinged member.